 Te Piringa (Alford Street) Bridge is approximately 90m long and 16m high, crossing over Te Auaunga/Oakley Creek near Great North Road.
 It is constructed of concrete, with 2 piles supporting the bridge deck.
 LED lighting within the handrail softly illuminates the bridge at night.

 Soljak Place Bridge is 32m long and 8m high.
 The structure crosses the western railway line and Te Auaunga Awa Flood Culvert to connect with Soljak Place.

-The concrete bridge will have catch screens over the rail line, similar to those on motorway
+The concrete bridge will have catch screens over the rail line, similar to those on motorway over-bridges.

 Phyllis to Harbutt Boardwalk

 Phyllis to Harbutt Boardwalk will be approximately 82 metres long and 2m high.

 The boomerang-shaped structure creates a link between Harbutt Reserve and Phyllis Reserve.